 Helping with pre and post-surgery rehabilitation, relieving pain and improving mobility post injuries are some of the many benefits of physical therapy.
 Tennis elbow, also known as tendonitis, a rather common injury can be very painful.
 Physical therapy can be beneficial for helping with this problem.

 What is Tennis Elbow?

 Even though it is called tennis elbow, this problem affects anyone involved with repeated moving of the arms and wrists.
-The problem is caused by inflammation of the foreman muscle.
+The problem is caused by inflammation of the forearm muscle.
 Any prolonged and repeated activity that uses the joints and muscles of the arm can cause this problem.
 The symptoms include pain on the outer side of the elbow and can radiate to the forearm and wrist.